Graham913/G-Hog-mapper-notebook/README.md

 <img src="images/treadassembly.png" width="370"> <img src="images/roughassembly.png" width="450">

 # February
-We have created the tank treads in onshape, as well as focused on wiring/coding the camera.

 We have started printing treads for the robot and researching the camera/LCD screen.
 Graham printed the little individual tank treads and assembled them using pieces of wire which he cut to act as axles.